ZeroDayTea/PicoCTF-2021-Killer-Queen-Writeups/Forensics/Trivial Flag Transfer Protocol/readme.md

 plan: `IUSEDTHEPROGRAMANDHIDITWITH-DUEDILIGENCE.CHECKOUTTHEPHOTOS`

-Interestingly, the offset for both of the files is +13, which is a ROT13 cipher.
+Interestingly, the offset for both of the ciphers is +13, which in hindsight should have been trivial because it is also a ROT13 cipher.

 The author of the plan used "the program", likely referring to steghide, with the password `DUEDILIGENCE`.
 We now have everything we need to find the flag.